oleander/Torrents/README.md

 # Torrents

-Search and download torrents from your favorite bittorrent tracker using Ruby.
+Search and download torrents from your favorite bittorrent tracker using **Ruby 1.9**.

 Download and get information like: